withastro/roadmap/proposals/0000-hybrid-output.md

 # Alternatives

 There are many possible user-facing APIs for exposing control over `output`.
-We considered many alternatives, but settled on `export const output` as the one with the most favorable tradeoffs.
+We considered many alternatives, but settled on `export const prerender` as the one with the most favorable tradeoffs.

 ### A. Magical exported functions (ala Next's `getStaticPaths`)